yaauie/cliver/README.md

-If the executable can't be found on your path at all, a `Cliver::Assertion::DependencyNotFound` exception is raised; if the version reached does not meet the requirements, a `Cliver::Assertion::VersionMismatch` exception is raised.
+If the executable can't be found on your path at all, a `Cliver::Assertion::DependencyNotFound` exception is raised; if the version reached does not meet the requirements, a `Cliver::Assertion::DependencyVersionMismatch` exception is raised.

 ## Advanced Usage: